nikitacometa/euphoria-ai/memory-bank/activeContext.md

 - ✅ Settings management
 - ✅ Notification system
 - ✅ Human Design integration

-Recent work has focused on Human Design integration, which is now complete.
+- ✅ Inline keyboard navigation throughout the application

+Recent UI improvements have focused on enhancing user experience with inline keyboards across all features, particularly in the journal entry flow.

 ## Current Development Focus
-We are now implementing UI improvements to enhance the user experience:
+We have completed the UI improvements to enhance the user experience:
-- 🔄 Converting the main menu from regular keyboard to inline keyboard
+- ✅ Converted all menus from regular keyboards to inline keyboards
-- 🔄 Adding a `/menu` command for improved accessibility
-- 🔄 Refactoring related navigation flows for consistency
+- ✅ Added entry summary status messages after each user input in journal entry flow
+- ✅ Implemented automatic cleanup of previous status messages
+- ✅ Enhanced navigation with standardized inline buttons
+- ✅ Added helper functions for consistent keyboard creation

 ## System Architecture
 The bot is built on a modular architecture with: